JetBrains/teamcity-documentation/topics/security-notes.md

 ## Third-party Software Vulnerabilities

-This section describes the effect and necessary protection steps related to the announced security vulnerabilities.
+This section describes the effect and necessary protection steps related to the announced security vulnerabilities of third-party software.

 ### Heartbleed, ShellShock